BreathOfTheDragon/PyJul/1-Tiger-Alpha/ReadMe.md

 Note: This code is in alpha version.
 Policy is random.
 When using other policies I ran into compilation errors.

 Note: Windows is so stupid I hate it.
-I cant compile the packages on windows amd everything fails.
+I cant compile the packages on windows and everything fails.
 In MacOS however, packages seem to compile just fine and the code works.